IGVF-DACC/igvf-jamboree/README.md

 gcloud config set project "$GCP_PROJECT"
 ```

-Enable APIs on the web console.
-- Kubernetes Engine API

 ### Persistent disk for shared data

 Create a new `Zonal Standard Persistent Disk` in GCP project on the web console.

-Note that `Zonal/Regional Balanced Persistent Disk` can be attach to at most 10 instances in read-only mode.
+Note that `Zonal/Regional Balanced Persistent Disk` can be attached to at most 10 instances in read-only mode.
 So `Zonal Standard Persistent Disk` is recommended for a jamboree with >10 participants.

 Make sure that it's created on the same zone as `ZONE` defined below.
 Attach it to any VM.
 SSH to the VM and format the disk and add shared data to `/mnt/shared`.
 All participants will have read access to this data disk:
 ```bash